 The trail flattened out and we arrived at Machame Camp at 5:40pm, locating our campsite at 5:45 pm, 4 hrs and 10 minutes after we had started.
-The target for this day was 5 hours so despite the crowds and Emily not feeling well we had set a strong pace.
+The target for this day was 5 hours so despite the crowds and Micah not feeling well we had set a strong pace.

 When we arrived the porters were just finishing putting up our tents.
 There were a lot of people in the camp.
 We figured about 400 people were moving with us from camp to camp.
 Despite the large number of people we were separated by the trees so the camp was reasonably private.
 We relaxed in the sunshine for a few minutes.
 We were then presented with hot water for washing up.
 Just a bit of hot water to remove the sweat and dust goes a long way to make you feel fresher.

 We had a separate dining tent.
 It had a low table and chairs but was cozy for us to enjoy our meals with one of the guides, usually August.
 After washing up, we had tea and popcorn.
 Dinner was cucumber soup, potatoes and tilapia.
 Our meals were prepared by the cook, Paul.
 Paul was a favourite of the girls.
 All of our meals were amazing.
-Emily nicknamed Paul the “stomach doctor” because it was important for her to eat and she did not really feel like it, but the food was so good she forced herself to eat some.
+Micah nicknamed Paul the “stomach doctor” because it was important for her to eat and she did not really feel like it, but the food was so good she forced herself to eat some.